FACTS ABOUT DEER AND FENCES: WHY DEER JUMP

 White Tail Deer: Why they Jump – Or Don’t

 An adult white tail deer can really jump.
-In fact, the average white tail can jump over an obstacle that is not 5, 7, or 8 feet high but 12 or more feet high– taller than virtually any barrier deer fence.
-In fact, to the astonishment of deer control experts, the U.S. Department of Agriculture rates white tail deer as being able to jump 15 feet high.
-But deer rarely jump this high and in fact rarely jump over relatively low deer fencing–for several reasons.
+In fact, the average white tail in a panic can jump significantly higher than most deer fences.
+But under ordinary circumstances, even when attracted by aromatic browse, deer rarely jump this high and in fact rarely jump over relatively low deer fencing–for several reasons.

 First, why should white tail deer, black tail deer, or any other deer species take the trouble to jump a deer fence when they can go through, around, or under it–which is in fact what they usually do.
 Second, what goes up must come down.
 Would you voluntarily jump off a second-story balcony–especially if you might land in a bunch of bushes or didn’t know how soft your landing spot would be?
 For this same reason, Nature makes white tail deer reluctant to jump high–a reluctance that discourages them from vaulting even ordinary deer fencing at heights that typically range from 6 to 8 feet.